telerik/maui-docs/controls/barcode/2d-barcodes/2dbarcode-overview.md

 ---
 title: Overview
-page_title: 2D Barcodes Overview | Telerik UI for MAUI
+page_title: .NET MAUI 2D Barcode Documentation | Overview
 description: "Learn more about the two-dimensional (2D) barcode types supported by the Telerik UI for MAUI Barcode."
 position: 0
 slug: 2dbarcode-overview